Connect with others who understand.

 Implantable Cardioverter-Defibrillator

 An implantable cardioverter-defibrillator (ICD) doesn’t treat cardiomyopathy itself.
-Instead, it monitors for and corrects abnormal heart rhythms (arrhythmias) — a serious complication of cardiomyopathy.
+Instead, it monitors for and corrects abnormal heart rhythms — a serious complication of cardiomyopathy.
 An ICD works by monitoring the heart’s rhythm and delivering electric shocks as necessary to control abnormal rhythms.

 Pacemaker